 Digital flowchart software helps you create digital flowcharts to map the steps that happen throughout your process.

 You’ll be able to sketch out different conditions and how the paths may alter depending on them.

 Workflow diagram software

-A workflow diagram tool takes things one step further.
+A workflow or business process diagram tool takes things one step further.